Ken Bishop

-Ken Bishop (born September 8, 1990) is a former American football defensive tackle in the National Football League (NFL) for the Dallas Cowboys.
-He also was a member of the Toronto Argonauts in the Canadian Football League (CFL).
-He was drafted by the Dallas Cowboys in the seventh round of the 2014 NFL Draft.
+Ken Bishop (born September 8, 1990) is an American former professional football defensive tackle who played for the Dallas Cowboys of the National Football League (NFL) and the Toronto Argonauts of the Canadian Football League (CFL).
+He was selected by the Cowboys in the seventh round of the 2014 NFL draft.
 He played college football at Northern Illinois.

-Early years
+Early life

 Bishop attended Piper High School.
 As a senior, he earned second-team All-state honors.
 He received invitations to the North-South All-Star Game and the Dade-Broward All-Star Game in 2009.

 He enrolled at Ellsworth Community College, where as a freshman he tallied 64 tackles (third on the team), 2 sacks and a fumble recovery.
 The next year, he registered 67 tackles (second on the team), 2 sacks and a pass defensed in 9 games played.

 In 2012, he transferred to Northern Illinois University.
 As a junior, he posted 55 tackles (eighth on the team) and 2 sacks (sixth on the team), while starting 9 out of 14 games, including one at fullback in the MAC Championship contest.

 As a senior, he recorded 70 tackles (fourth on the team), 7 tackles for loss (tied for fourth) and 2 interceptions.
 In 27 games he finished with 125 tackles (16.5 for loss), 3.5 sacks and 2 interceptions.

 Professional career

 Dallas Cowboys

-Bishop was selected by the Dallas Cowboys in the seventh round (251st overall) of the 2014 NFL Draft.
+Bishop was selected by the Dallas Cowboys in the seventh round (251st overall) of the 2014 NFL draft.
 He took part in three of the first four games of the season, while the team dealt with injuries to Anthony Spencer and DeMarcus Lawrence.
 On October 18, he was waived to make room for linebacker Keith Smith.
 On October 21, he was re-signed to the practice squad.
 On January 10, 2015, he was promoted to the active roster for the playoff game against the Green Bay Packers, because of injuries to the defensive line.

 In 2015, he appeared in 2 games (was declared inactive for 2) without registering a tackle.
 On October 5, he was released to make room for suspended defensive end Greg Hardy.